blockchainbrighton/audionals/BAM/blog-articles/article1_unchain_your_music.md

 4.  **Immutable Record and Provenance:** Once your music or its components are minted on-chain, they exist there permanently.
 This creates an unalterable history of your work, establishing clear provenance and protecting against unauthorized use or disputes over creation.
 As Cooper Turley notes, "Once a song is minted onchain — it will exist there forever.
 This means that a song has a permanent lineage."

 5.  **New Monetization Avenues:** Beyond direct sales, on-chain music opens up innovative ways to monetize your work.
 Think of fractional ownership of master recordings, token-gated access to exclusive communities or content, and new licensing opportunities within the burgeoning Web3 ecosystem (the next generation of the internet, built on decentralized technologies).
-The Chainlink article on Music NFTs highlights how artists can generate income based on their primary focus—creating music—rather than solely relying on traditional, often less lucrative, avenues.
+The Chainlink article on Music NFTs below highlights how artists can generate income based on their primary focus—creating music—rather than solely relying on traditional, often less lucrative, avenues.

 6.  **Empowering Emerging Artists:** For those just starting, the traditional industry can feel impenetrable.
 On-chain music levels the playing field.
 It provides tools and platforms for independent artists to produce, distribute, and monetize their music without needing a major label deal.
 This democratization of the music industry is crucial for fostering new talent and diverse voices.